alvinhizra9/Final_Project_JCDS02_PurwadhikaBDG/README.md

 - loaned_money : sum of loan amount of predicted customer who not default

 ### Modelling
-I used a few classification models for predicting loan.
-From all of them, I choose RandomForestClassification to be upgraded.
+I used some classification models for predicting loan.
+RandomForestClassification turns out to be the best model that produce best metrics and returned value produced.
-Then, I do oversampling with SMOTE, but the result is no better.
-So I choose predicting without oversampling.
-The Result is 77% f1-score for training data and 86% for its recall default value.
-For testing data, I get 63% f1-score with 61% recall default value.

 ### Dashboard
 Thanks to Colorlib.com, I have built a beauty dashboard to support this Loan Predictor Modelling.
 There are 5 pages, which are: